aditya-prayaga/FinSight/README.md

 ### Data Pipeline Workflow

+A detailed visualization of the pipeline workflow, showing how data moves through various stages from ingestion to predictions.
+It should explain each stage's purpose and how they connect.
+Enhancements here might include links to dynamic visualizations that users can interact with to better understand each component's role.

 This is the initial Pipeline For which later Test tasks in airflow and Github action yml file would be added to make a seamless pipeline.

 ![x](./images/data-pipeline.png)